 Force Yourself To Get Alone Time

 I think it’s imperative to take time for yourself and recharge those batteries; I know it helps me with my mood to miss my hubby and baby.
+I know you might feel guilty if you take time to doll yourself up at the salon but trust me, you’ll be a better mom and wife if you have some “me” time.
 It’s funny because I’ll leave for an hour to do my nails and I already miss them.

 Teamwork Makes the Dreamwork